Is your e-bike legal? Electrically assisted pedal cycles regulations

 - E-bikes controlled by a throttle where there is no need for the pedals to be turning to engage the motor – so-called ‘twist and go’ machines.
 New models of these kind are now classified under EU law under the L1e-A ‘powered cycles’ category that allows power up to 1000w, with power assistance cutting out at 15.5mph.
 Twist and gos are potentially very helpful for those with any kind of condition that severely limits a pedalling action, but the procedure and exact requirements for registering them remain unclear.
 Note twist and go e-bikes bought before the introduction of the new laws and limited to a 250W motor rating remain effectively legal and so can be legally purchased and used as second hand models.

 - Machines that exceed the 25kmh assistance limit are generally known as speed-pedelecs or s-pedelecs.
 Again, there is an EU regulatory class for such vehicles with assistance limited to 45kmh (L1e-B – two wheel mopeds).
 Some UK e-bike retailers say they now have a process in place for registering such machines for legal use on-road as mopeds.
 Mopeds in the legal sense that is; as pedalling is still required to enable motor assistance these are in reality superfast e-bikes of the pedelec variety.
-The user will also need insurance, legally certified helmet, vehicle excise duty and a qualifying drivers licence (and potentially down the line an MOT it seems).
+The user will also need insurance, legally certified helmet, and a qualifying drivers licence (and potentially down the line an MOT it seems).
+The cycle would also be required to be registered for vehicle excise duty, although this would be reduced to £0 due to it being an electric vehicle.

 You should also be aware that The Department of Transport say that electric bikes limited to 15.5mph but fitted with off-road switches or modes that, when triggered, enable a bike’s motor to continue assisting to speeds beyond 15.5mph, do not comply with UK e-bike law